Joaquim00/Maquistle/README.md

 ## Maquistle —— Wordle for Macanese Creole

 Original version by Josh Wardle.
-This is forked from github.com/vatnid/jndle
+This is forked from Samuel Lo / Vatnid's JNDLE.